alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 ![](EDA-in-R_files/figure-gfm/unnamed-chunk-21-1.png)<!-- -->

 You’ll notice that in this and the previous facet examples, the facets’ axes were fixed.
-You can change this in an argument to ‘facet_wrap’, where you can set ‘scales = “free”’ to have both x and y vary in each facet, or you could also set them either ‘free_x’ or ‘free_y’:
+You can change this in an argument to `facet_wrap`, where you can set `scales = "free"` to have both x and y vary in each facet, or you could also set them either `free_x` or `free_y`:

 ``` r
 ggplot(gapminder_unfiltered, aes(gdpPercap, ..density..)) +